ms-jpq/download-windows-iso/README.md

 [Look at the CI](https://github.com/ms-jpq/download-windows-iso/actions)

-It has a simple test, if the script downloads something over 1000MB, it's probably the Windows ISO.
+It has a simple test, if the script downloads `*.iso` over 1000MB, it's probably the Windows ISO.

 I will try to update it whenever it breaks.